Scotland Tour: Scottish Highlands & Lowlands

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

 Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
-We have designated the Ness of Brodgar Excavations as the donation project and we kindly ask you to mail a $150.00 per person donation check, made out to the ‘American Friends of the Ness of Brodgar,’ to our office along with your registration form.
+We have designated the Ness of Brodgar Excavations as the donation project and we kindly ask you to mail a $150.00 per person donation check, made out to the American Friends of the Ness of Brodgar to our office along with your registration form.
 Note that the donation is required as part of your registration for the trip and that it is non-refundable.

-A deposit of $500.00 and the separate donation check for $150.00 (made out to the “American Friends of the Ness of Brodgar”) are required along with your registration form.
-Final payment is due 90 days before departure.
+A deposit of $750 per person and the separate donation check for $150.00 (made out to the American Friends of the Ness of Brodgar) are required along with your registration form.
+Final payment is due 120 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent initial travel documents.
 Click here to download our Registration Form.

 Cancellation and Refunds

-Cancellations received in writing at least 90 days before departure will result in an administrative fee of $300.00 per person.
-Cancellations received less than 90 days before departure will not receive a refund.
-If for any reason you are unable to complete the tour, we will not reimburse any fees.
+Cancellations received in writing at least 120 days before departure will receive a refund less a $450 per person administrative fee.
+Cancellations received less than 120 days before the departure date will not receive a refund.
+If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
 Upon registering for the tour, the purchase of travel protection with both trip cancellation and emergency evacuation is strongly advised.
 Insurance recommended by Far Horizons can be reviewed by clicking HERE.